 The pharmacokinetics of Natazia has not been studied in subjects with hepatic impairment.
-Steroid hormones may be poorly metabolized in patients with impaired liver function.
+Steroid hormones ma y be poorly metabolized in patients with impaired liver function.
 Acute or chronic disturbances of liver function may necessitate the discontinuation of COC use until markers of liver function return to normal.
-[See CONTRAINDICATIONS.]
+[See CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS]

 Body Mass Index

-The safety and efficacy of Natazia in women with a BMI of > 30 kg/m² has not been evaluated.
+The safety and efficacy of Natazia in women with a BMI of > 30 kg/m has not been evaluated.